How to use IBM App Connect with Microsoft OneNote

 - The following table describes the service limits for the Microsoft OneNote connector:

-For more information about service limits, see OneNote service limits on the Microsoft Documentation page.
+For more information about service limits, see OneNote service limits in the Microsoft documentation.

 User ID as an input field.

-- If you want to execute an action for your own notebook, then you have to provide 'me' as the input value.
+- To complete an action on your own notebook, set 'me' as the input value.

-- If you want to execute an action on behalf of other users who have permitted you, then you must provide the user ID of the other user as the input value.
+- To complete an action on behalf of other users with their permission, provide the user ID of the other user as the input value.

 - Example of App Connect user interface fields that are filled for the action Create